 Salvage Trainee – This position works directly with the Salvage Services team during material pick ups and deconstruction of buildings in Whatcom and Skagit Counties.
 This position will teach skills relating to deconstruction, material identification, proper lifting and unloading techniques, power tool use, safe working habits, forklift driving, time management, customer service, and more.

 Retail Trainee – The Retail Trainee provides a variety of retail and customer service functions for RE Store staff.
 This includes receiving material donations, processing donations, organization, and merchandising.
 Trainees learn skills related to customer service, merchandising, pricing and retail, safe working habits, forklift certification and more.

 Revision Division Design Build Training Program

-Our newest initiative, called the Revision Division Design Build Training Institute, will help trainees develop valuable design and production skills to prepare for careers in the manufacturing sector.
+Our newest initiative, called the Revision Division Design Build Training Program, will help trainees develop valuable design and production skills to prepare for careers in the manufacturing sector.
 The manufacturing industry is the fastest growing industry in Whatcom County – with 40% growth in the past 10 years, this industry supports more than 300 manufacturers and 9,000 manufacturing jobs.
-Our new Design Build Training Institute Manager will be developing an experiential curriculum that will equip trainees with valuable trade skills such as product design, material sourcing, tool safety and use, forklift certification and product sales.
+Our new Design Build Training Program Manager will be developing an experiential curriculum that will equip trainees with valuable trade skills such as product design, material sourcing, tool safety and use, forklift certification and product sales.
 Trainees will work directly with our experienced Revision Division craftspeople to design and build home furnishings from reclaimed materials and manufacturing by-products.
 By repurposing these items, Design Build trainees will help divert usable material from the landfill while also providing our customers with value-added products available for sale in our online and brick and mortar stores.